 Cindy Lohbeck has worked in textiles and fabric dyeing for over 30 years and is truly a dyehard at heart!
 She started "Hands On Hand Dyes" in 2007 to share her love of textile arts through an extensive line of fabric dyeing kits.
 Believing in the right tools for the job, her helpful kits and classes are full of tools, tips and tricks which have helped thousands of quilters and crafters share in the empowering experience of dyeing their own fabric.
 Humor, productivity and organization are key components to her fabric dyeing workshops making them a favorites at quilt shows, fabric shops, retreats, and guild events across the nation. www.HandsonHandDyes.com

 Judi Madsen is an award-winning quilter, author, and instructor.
 She has traveled the world teaching to bring the joy of quilting to others throughout the USA, Canada, Australia and Norway.
 She started her own pattern line when she was 25 and has self-published over 50 different designs for her company Green Fairy Quilts.
-Judi has two books, Quilting Wide Open Spaces and Secondary Designs with Judi Madsen, and she also has online classes.
-She loves being able to share her passion about quilting with others in the hopes that they will be inspired on their own quilting journey.
+Judi has two books, online classes and loves being able to share her passion about quilting with others in the hopes that they will be inspired on their own quilting journey.
 Judi is married to her high school sweetheart, Clint and they have four children.
 They live in beautiful Saint George, Utah.
-Together, they own www.greenfairyquilts.com and Judi recently started her own online presence www.judimadsen.com.
+Together, they own www.greenfairyquilts.com and Judi recently started her own online presence www.judimadsen.com

 Kathy McNeil – Kathy McNeil is an internationally award winning quilt artist, judge, teacher and designer.
 Sewing thousands of little scraps of fabric together by hand, she creates quilts that look like paintings.
 Her pictorial quilts are frequently featured in museums, magazines, calendars and international shows.
 Many of her quilts are in private collections.
 You can find out more about Kathy’s art quilts at - www.kathymcneilquilts.com